dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/google-logins.md

 ## Troubleshooting

 * If the sign-in doesn't work and you aren't getting any errors, switch to development mode to make the issue easier to debug.
 * If Identity isn't configured by calling `services.AddIdentity` in `ConfigureServices`, attempting to authenticate results in *ArgumentException: The 'SignInScheme' option must be provided*.
-The project template used in this tutorial ensures that this is done.
+The project template used in this tutorial ensures Identity is configured.
 * If the site database has not been created by applying the initial migration, you get *A database operation failed while processing the request* error.
 Select **Apply Migrations** to create the database, and refresh the page to continue past the error.

 ## Next steps